 - The balance of sweetness in a homemade chocolate custard is much better than just a packet of pudding

-The recipe calls for a lot of egg yolks, which is what makes the filling so rich and wonderful!
+- Egg yolks: The recipe calls for eight egg yolks, which is what makes the filling so rich and wonderful!
 So balance things out by making an egg white omelette the next day.
-Or don’t balance it out and use those egg whites to make macarons or divinity!
+Or don't balance it out and use those egg whites to make macarons or divinity!

 How to Make an Oreo Pie Crust